-Dame Cicely Saunders discovered Palliative Care in 1967.
-Through well researched methods of care. pain and symptoms for patients with life-limiting illnesses e.g. cancer and HIV/AIDS can be successfully controlled and Quality of Life improved to the end of life.
+- Dame Cicely Saunders (RIP 2005) commenced Palliative Care at St Christopher's Hospice in London in 1967. - Previously, through well researched methods of care, pain and symptoms for patients with life-limiting illnesses e.g. cancer and HIV/AIDS she had shown that all can be successfully controlled and Quality of Life improved to the end of life. - In 1987, Palliative Medicine became a specialty under R College of Physicians